lucius-barde/bardic-cms/README.md

 ## index.php

 ### MVC (model-view-controller)
-OppidumCMS uses a model-view-controller architecture based on Slim PHP's routing system.
+Bardic CMS uses a model-view-controller architecture based on Slim PHP's routing system.
 The process is:

 - The called URL will be executed by the controller which handles its route (i.e. AdminController handles all /admin pages, BlobController handles blob creation/update/etc., PageController handles the routes of the public pages, etc.)
 - The controller executes some code, retrieves some parameters, and pass those parameters either to the view renderer, or to the JSON renderer.